 What causes kidney failure?

-Conditions that may lead to acute or chronic kidney failure may include:
+Many conditions can lead to acute or chronic kidney failure.

 Rhabdomyolysis, kidney damage that can happen from muscle breakdown due to severe dehydration, infection, or other causes